susedavid19/Test/README.md

 ```
 git clone git@bitbucket.org:wspdigitaluk/expressways.git
 cd expressways
-docker-compose -f docker-compose.yml -f docker-compose-local.yml up -d
-docker-compose exec application bash -c /data/docker-entrypoint.sh
+./scripts/launch_local_server.sh
 ```
-You should see the site appear at `localhost:7080`.
+Above script will prepare the local dev environment by running database migration, setting up static files, creating superuser and loading some initial data for the application.
+You should then see the site appear at `localhost:7080`.

 #### Preparing Environment
 All database will be migrated and all static files will be collected during container build.